Movie-making – an American Dream

 All of the doubters to Jim and RED after he delivered on everything he said he was going to

-Now, having stepped away from the public spotlight, Jim still works on new Red Cameras with the Epic, Monstro, Helium, Dragon and my favourite, the Gemini all cornering the market and pioneering new ventures in our industry.
+Now, having stepped away from the public spotlight, Jim still works on new Red Cameras with the Epic, Monstro, Helium, Dragon, and my favorite, the Gemini all cornering the market and pioneering new ventures in our industry.
 Jim Jannard embodies the American Dream and for that reason, had to be part of this story.

 “Some people are born great and some have greatness thrust upon them.”